Ty France Player Props: Mariners vs. Blue Jays

-Ty France -- with an on-base percentage of .220 in his past 10 games, 128 points lower than his season-long percentage -- will be in action for the Seattle Mariners against the Toronto Blue Jays, with Alek Manoah on the mound, on April 28 at 7:07 PM ET.
+On Sunday, Ty France (batting .091 in his past 10 games) and the Seattle Mariners play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 1:37 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Phillies.
+In his most recent appearance, he reached base in his only plate appearance against the Blue Jays.

 Ty France Game Info & Props vs. the Blue Jays